Ryan-Rivard/Nerbak/README.md

 Decide on the W-B swap.
 Keep in mind the mb bigram for example.

 ## Metrics
-The Nerbak layout compared to Qwerty and Colemak DH.
-I consider these to be the main competitors.
+The Nerbak layout compared to Qwerty, Dvorak, Colemak, and Colemak DH.
+I consider these to be Nerbak's main competitors.

 Oxey Playground